-How to Be a Good Mentee 7 General Guidelines
+How to Be a Good Mentee: 7 General Guidelines

-Understand What You're Looking For: Before you approach a prospective mentor, be prepared to answer why you're interested in learning from this particular person.
-What type of guidance are you hoping to receive?
+Understand What You're Looking For: What type of guidance are you hoping to receive?
 Make sure your expectations are reasonable, as many would-be mentors will be scared off if they think they'll have to meet you every week for a year or act as a referee between you and your boss.

-Lay Out a Vision for the Relationship: Once your mentor agrees to engage, open your first meeting with a tentative schedule for when and where you're going to get together, and what you're going to discuss.
+Lay out a Vision for the Relationship: Open your first meeting with a tentative schedule for when and where you're going to get together, and what you're going to discuss.
 Read the person's reaction.
 Hopefully, they will be enthusiastic and you can finalize a plan.
-But if they aren't, now is the time to find out.
-You don't want a mentor who is meeting you out of obligation.

-Respect Your Mentor's Time: Your mentor likely has a busy life outside of her relationship with you, so don't make time-consuming requests or call them at all hours for advice.
+Respect Your Mentor's Time: Your mentor likely has a busy life outside of their relationship with you, so don't make time-consuming requests or call at all hours for advice.
 Stick to the designated meeting schedule and do everything in your power to ensure that get-togethers start and end on time.

 Prepare Questions in Advance - and Listen to the Answers: Before each meeting, put some thought into what you'd like to learn from your mentor.
-Brainstorm at least 5 questions, and while asking them, show that you're listening by nodding, ignoring interruptions like your beeping phone, jotting down notes, and asking relevant follow-ups.
+Brainstorm at least 5 questions, and while asking them, show that you're listening by nodding, ignoring interruptions like your phone, jotting down notes, and asking relevant follow-ups.